chikorita157/WaniKani-AI-Anime-Mnemonic-Images/readme.md

 # WaniKani AI Anime Mnemonic Images Project
 This repo contains images of Kanji and radicals that users can generate in anime form with anime girls mostly, either though [NovelAi](https://novelai.net) and [Waifu Diffusion](https://github.com/harubaru/waifu-diffusion).

+The aim of this project is to bring WaniKani Mnemoics, primarily for meanings to life in Anime form with the power of AI.

 To contribute, fork this repo, add images in the following format (kanji-(actualkanji).png/jpg/jpeg) and commit the repo.
 Then create a PR.
 Also, feel free to create a Greesemonkey script to make these images available for WaniKani reviews.

 If you don't know how these images are made, watch this video about AI image generation by [MKDHD](https://www.youtube.com/watch?v=yCBEumeXY4A)